 3. What are your main challenges and aspirations?

 Ask participants to use plant metaphors to describe their current emotional state.
 Which are their biggest challenges?
 Which are their greatest aspirations? e.g.: Seed (waiting to emerge, potential), Decay (unhealthy, oppressed, unnourished), Bloom (shining, joy), Other.

-What kind of environment do you need to thrive?
+4. What kind of environment do you need to thrive in?

 Ask participants to sketch their plant self.

-Additionally, each participant can show (or pin in a board) his/her drawing.
+Additionally, each participant can show (or pin on a board) his/her drawing.